William-Laverty/William-Laverty/README.md

 ## 📫 Contact Me

 # Contact Information
-# Provide a way for people to get in touch with you.
 You can reach me at [your email address].
 I'm always open to collaborating on new projects or discussing opportunities, so feel free to get in touch!

 ## 🎉 Thanks for stopping by!

 # Conclusion
-# End with a friendly message and a thank you.
 Thanks for taking the time to check out my profile.
 Have a great day!